breandan/kotlingrad/README.md

 ## Features

-Kotlin currently supports the following features:
+Kotlin𝛁 currently supports the following features:

 * Arithmetical operations on scalars, vectors and matrices
 * Partial and higher order differentiation on scalars